KBNLresearch/detectDamagedAudio/blog/breakingWaves.md

 <https://github.com/KBNLresearch/detectDamagedAudio>

+## Post scriptum: update on MediaInfo and MediaConch

+In response to this post the developers of MediaInfo [added support for detecting truncated *WAVE* files](https://github.com/MediaArea/MediaInfoLib/pull/352).
+This should cover all of the damaged *WAVE* files presented here.
+Moreover, their Twitter account announced that [detection of *FLAC* flaws](https://twitter.com/MediaArea_Net/status/817303297786867712) is planned for the [MediaConch](https://mediaarea.net/MediaConch/) tool, but that they are looking for sponsors for this.

 [^1]: On a side note, I noticed that the error stream of the Flac tool sometimes contained a sequence of 21 non-printable '0x08' (backspace) characters.
 This is probably a bug.
 [^2]: Also, [this thread on *superuser.com*](http://superuser.com/a/100290/681049) recommends Ffmpeg for checking the integrity of video files.